awsdocs/aws-mobile-developer-guide/doc_source/how-to-integrate-an-existing-bucket.rst

                </application>

          #.
-For each Activity where you make calls to perform user data storage operations, import the
+For each Activity where you make calls to perform data storage operations, import the
             following packages.

             .. code-block:: none